ghdpro/django-changerequest/README.rst

 django-changerequest
 ====================

 django-changeRequest is yet another model auditing/versioning package.
-As usual in these cases, it was created because I wasn't *quite* happy with any of the `existing solutions <https://djangopackages.org/grids/g/versioning/>`_ (that are still being actively maintained).
+As usual in cases like these, it was created because I wasn't *quite* happy with any of the `existing solutions <https://djangopackages.org/grids/g/versioning/>`_ (that are still being actively maintained).